How to Enjoy Candy

 A Rule of “Thumb

 How much sweet stuff can you eat without spiking your blood sugar?
-No matter what you eat–a piece of chocolate, some JellyBeans, a cookie, whatever–an amount you could hold in the palm of hand and wrap your thumb and fingers around isn’t going to add significantly to your daily glycemic load.
+No matter what you eat–a piece of chocolate, some Jellybeans, a cookie–an amount you can hold in the palm of hand and wrap your fingers around isn’t going to add significantly to your glycemic load.

 .